Execut3/CTF/Participated-CTF/2015/seccon/Command-line Quiz/README.md

 **Write-up:**

 In this challenge we should read flag.txt, but we don't have premission to read it, so we should solve 5 stages before we can access to it.
 Each of these Stages are described in a document file.
+Output of commands that i used to solve this challenge, are displayed below:

 ```bash
 Execut3@kali:~$ telnet caitsith.pwn.seccon.jp